 Germany is one of the most popular destinations for international students.
-The number of foreign students in 2018 was 374,580.
-It has one of the strongest economies in the world.
+The number of international students in 2018 was 374,580.
+Besides, the German economy is one of the strongest in the world; thus, many students decide to work there upon completing their degree.

-Besides, there is the high quality of the studies and degrees recognizable worldwide.
+Besides, Austria offers top-quality education, which is recognizable worldwide.
 All this makes studying in Austria attractive.
-As a result, the number of foreign students in 2018 was 102,000.
+As a result, the number of international students in 2018 was 102,000.

-Maybe also because of its rich cultural past and present, education in Austria is appreciated by people all over the world.
-The varied landscape is of great importance for tourism, there are many skiing resorts, and in the summer there are lots of opportunities to spend free time in nature.
+Also, because of its rich cultural past and present, education in Austria is appreciated by people all over the world.

 - 106 state Universities